isomerpages/gb-assist/pages/solutionrepo/solution437.md

 ### Description

-Instant cost savings (up to 80%) and sales growth (up to 50%) platform for all F&Bs (Quick Service, Full Service, Kiosk, Catering) across in-store and out-of-store channels.

-Full Integrated solution that can also be used individually without changing POS:
-1) In-store Self-ordering and Reservation
+Instant cost savings (up to 80%) and sales growth (up to 50%) platform for all F&Bs (Quick Service, Full Service, Kiosk, Catering) across in-store and out-of-store channels.Full Integrated solution that can also be used individually without changing POS1) In-store Self-ordering and Reservation2) Out-of-store Advance Takeaway3) Out-of-store Island-wide Delivery4) Integrated Membership Solution (All Channels)5) Integrated Payment Solution (All Channels)6) Integrated POS System
-2) Out-of-store Advance Takeaway
-3) Out-of-store Island-wide Delivery
-4) Integrated Membership Solution (All Channels)
-5) Integrated Payment Solution (All Channels)
-6) Integrated POS System

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Getz_Group_Annex_3-CR_wef_10_Sept_2020.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria